UPDATED: This blog was originally published in November 2016.

-You’ve got your own room, your own bed, your own shower and ensuite, but there aren’t 17 decks to navigate every time you want to get a coffee.
+On a small ship, you’ve got your own room, your own bed, your own shower and ensuite, but there aren’t a million decks to navigate every time you want to get a coffee.
 You can enjoy a breakfast buffet or an a la carte dinner, but it’s hardly the Bacchanalian food-fest you’ll find on the big cruise boats (that being said, the food is excellent – bring some forgiving pants).
 Basically, small ship cruising is for anyone who doesn’t feel at home on a large cruise liner, but can’t face the sometimes cramped quarters of a smaller yacht.
 A happy medium that’s better for travellers, and for the environment.

 2. Get on and off as you please

 This is a small practical difference that adds a lot to your itinerary.
-And it’s one you get to actually observe in real time.
 Put it this way: when you disembark on Mykonos, you can walk straight into town, and as you do you can look out to sea and watch the huge cruise liners parked a kilometre off shore, their decks already crammed with people queuing for ferries to shuttle them to the island.
 If they forget their sunglasses, or feel like a quick afternoon nap, it’s a real hassle to get back on board.
 But not so with small ship cruising.
 Each time you disembark you’re given a small card; just flash that card and you can walk up the gangplank and onto the ship, coming and going as you please.
 Do a little shopping on Syros, drop it off in your cabin, then hit the town again for a retsina and a plate of Cyclades olives.
 It’s a little luxury those on the big boats don’t experience.

 3. It’s better for the environment

 Big cruise brochures always do a good job of promoting pristine environments and crystal clear waters, but the reality isn’t so sunny.
-This year it’s estimated that 24 million people will cruise the world’s oceans on board 220 different liners.
-Each of these is usually powered by an enormous diesel engine (some as tall as three storeys), and emits dangerous levels of sulphur dioxide, not to mention the sewerage from about 3000 people each day.
+Big ships are usually powered by an enormous diesel engine (some as tall as three storeys), and emit dangerous levels of sulphur dioxide, not to mention the sewerage from about 3000 people each day.
 You can read more about the impact of big ship cruising in the excellent Friends of the Earth report card, which monitors the big cruise companies and rates their environmental performance.
-Now, adventure cruising is not 100% emission-free, but it is far less damaging to the environment, and a greener alternative for those who are environmentally conscious.
+As well as Adventure Cruises being far less damaging to the environment, they’re also all carbon-offset.

 4. Swimming off the boat

-I’ll take diving into the clear waters of the Mediterranean over a crowded chlorine pool any day.
-Small ships may not have on-board pools, but a shallow draft allows them to pull right into secluded bays on uninhabited islands where a big ship could never dream of sailing.
-When we were cruising in the Greek Islands, we sailed beneath the Temple of Poseidon on Cape Sounion, rounded a corner, and dropped anchor near a little beach.
-Everyone got changed and dived into the water (which was a balmy 23 degrees).
-The staff were on standby with kayaks, noodles, fresh towels and a warm shower to wash off the salt.
-We splashed around and watched the sun go down, then dried off and settled down at the back bar for a game of Uno.
-There wasn’t a single boat in sight.
-All we could hear was the wind and the sound of Adrianna the bar lady mixing drinks.
+Who wouldn’t rather dive into the waters of a secluded beach than a deck pool?
+Small ships may not have onboard pools, but a shallow draft allows them to pull right into secluded bays on uninhabited islands where a big ship could never dream of sailing.
+For example, if you take a coastal cruise in Croatia, en route from Dubrovnik to Korcula you might be able to simply pull up for an ocean swim.
+The staff on board are always on standby with kayaks, fresh towels and a warm shower to wash off the salt.
+Splash around and watched the sun go down, then dry off and settle down at the back bar for a game of Uno.
+There is rarely a single other boat in sight – all you will hear is the wind and the sound of the bartender mixing your drinks!
 Not a bad way to end the day.

 5. Personalised service

-Because adventure cruising is limited to around 50 people (the numbers differ with each boat, but on average you’ll be sailing with around 35 others) you actually get to know the staff.
-They become your friends, your family.
-For our cruise we had Joseph, our guide and leader (with a truly wicked sense of humour), Yannis the hotel manager who looked after the restaurant and our rooms, Adrianna behind the bar (who quickly became everyone’s favourite person) and a whole crew of waiters, deckhands, navigators, chefs and room service staff.
-The service is personal and attentive (there’s even a laundry on board) and we really felt pampered from start to finish.
+Because Adventure Cruising is limited to around 50 people (the numbers differ with each boat, but on average you’ll be sailing with around 35 others) you actually get to know the staff – they become your friends, your family.
+The service is personal and attentive (there’s even a laundry on board) and you’ll be pampered from start to finish.
 It’s a nice change from the anonymity of larger boats, where you may not see the same people from day to day, and the staff have no hope of remembering your name.

 6. More space and comfort

 Large cruise ships are run a little like airlines: it’s a volume game.
 The idea is to cram as many paying customers into each square inch as possible.
 There’s not a lot of thought given to comfort or convenience.
 Sailing on a small ship though, you get the feeling the cabins were designed with real people in mind.
-Each one is roomy and light, with its own ensuite (the shower was bigger than my hotel shower in Athens).
-There’s air-con if you get warm, a cupboard to hang your suits and a safe for valuables (just don’t lose the key).
-If you had to put a star rating on it, it’d be around 4-star I think.
-There are sacrifices that you make for being on a smaller ship – you can usually hear the engine running in the background, there are only a handful of communal areas, the corridors are narrow and the pitch of the boat can be severe in rough weather – but the advantages more than make up for it.
+Each one is roomy and light, with its own ensuite.
+There’s air-con if you get warm, a cupboard to hang your clothes and a safe for valuables (just don’t lose the key).
+In saying that, there are sacrifices that you make for being on a smaller ship – you can usually hear the engine running in the background, there are only a handful of communal areas, the corridors are narrow and the pitch of the boat can be severe in rough weather – but the advantages more than make up for it.
 It’s the difference between staying in a boutique B&B and a big faceless hotel chain.

-Eating on a big cruise ship is an almost industrial enterprise.
-The flavour doesn’t matter quite so much as the metric tonnage.
-For a buffet fiend like me, you’re certainly left with a feeling of tremendous value, but it’s a stretch to come home and say you tasted anything that could be described as ‘authentic’.
-Adventure cruising is a bit different.
-There are still buffets, but they’re prepared with care by a small team of local chefs who really know the region’s food.
+Adventure Cruising is a bit different from your traditional, en masse cruise buffet.
+There are still buffets on offer, but they’re prepared with care by a small team of local chefs who really know the region’s food.
 They’re made from market-fresh produce, and designed to reflect the traditional flavours of a destination.
 That means they change depending on the cruise.
-In Greece it might be char-grilled octopus with lemon, Cyclades olives and handmade dolmades (washed down with some ouzo that will clear your sinuses from now until eternity).
+In Vietnam, you might be snacking on crispy Banh Xeo with freshly caught prawns.
 In Spain?
-Perhaps fresh paella and crispy patatas bravas.
-There’s even a special themed night on each trip, where the chefs go all out and whip up a feast of fresh local fare (pack forgiving trousers, that’s all I can say).
+Perhaps a fragrant paella and crunchy patatas bravas.
+There’s even a special themed night on each trip, where the chefs go all out and whip up a feast of fresh local fare.
 And the good food doesn’t end when you step off the gangplank.
-Because you’ve got your own local Cruise Director, it’s easy to get tips on the best market stalls to visit, the bars with the punchiest grappa, or (in my case) a little taverna in a shady alley on Syros, overhung with blushing bougainvilleas.
+Because you’ve got your own local leader, it’s easy to get tips on the best market stalls to visit, the bars with the punchiest local cocktail or the most authentic local restaurant to spend the evening at.

 8. A whole world to choose from

-The toughest part about adventure cruising?
+The toughest part about Adventure Cruising?
 Picking the right one for you.
 We’ve carefully built a handpicked range of tours all over the world – a mix of classic cruising destinations (with a twist) and a few groundbreaking itineraries.
 Already sailed the Greek Islands?
 Why not try a cruise around the wild west coast of Iceland?
-Or maybe an island-hopping jaunt through the Adriatic Sea?
-For culture vultures, there’s a groundbreaking itinerary around the Greek Mainland with an on-board naturalist, or even a route along the stunning south coast of Cuba (that one’s open to American visitors too – we have People to People status).
+Or maybe an island-hopping jaunt through Thailand?
+For something really different, you can head to West Africa for a cruising safari.
 In each destination, we try to go beyond the usual suspects.
-So for example in the Greek Islands, while we visit Santorini and Mykonos (it would be blasphemous not to – and those gods are ones you really don’t want to upset…) we also include port stops in a few out-of-the-way places like Syros, Poros, Aegina, Kea and Kythnos.
-If you’re struggling to pick the right cruise for you, give our team a call.
-They can help point you in the direction of the trips that have shorter cruise days, more port stops, a greater emphasis on wildlife, history, food etc.
+So, for example in the Greek Islands, while we visit Santorini and Mykonos (it would be blasphemous not to – and those gods are ones you really don’t want to upset…) we also include port stops in a few out-of-the-way places like Syros, Poros, Aegina, Kea and Kythnos.